 This course offers a history of architectural theory, criticism, and historiography from the Renaissance to the present, emphasizing the texts, media and institutions that have supported architecture's claim to modernity since the late 17th Century.
 Architectural thought is examined in its social and cultural context as it relates both to the Western philosophical tradition and to design method and practice.

-This course will focus on a number of specific design techniques in a highly regimented manner.
-The theme of this semester will be the relationship between geometry and matter in the development of a piece of furniture.
-We will explore the nature of these complex surfaces and the effects of a limited but continuous enclosed environment on human functions.
-We will elaborate our skills in model-building, with particular emphasis placed on the value of accurate representation both by fostering craft and by exploring novel techniques of fashioning and representing precise geometries.
+This junior studio will focus on a number of specific design techniques in a highly regimented manner.
+We will continue to sharpen our skills in model-building, with emphasis placed on the value of accurate representation both by fostering craft and by exploring novel techniques of drawing and modeling.

 This course provides an introduction to computing in architectural design and develops novel methods for the generation and evaluation of architectural forms.
 The course introduces students to a range of computational design methods, while at the same time questioning the status of computational design today.
 The semester is organized around a series of tutorials and exercises for students to gain the required technical expertise, experiment with algorithms and push the boundaries of existing computational design methods.
 Concepts introduced include: parametric modelling, growth algorithms, optimization methods and machine learning.

 A graphic skills course that focuses on the techniques, craft, and ideologies of collage as a form of architectural representation.
 There are in-class workshops and weekly projects involving (handmade) collages.
 There are also a limited number of supplementary readings to situate our work within the context of architectural history and theory.